Trushar10/gatsby-starter-lumen/content/pages/contact-us.md

 ---
 template: page
-title: Contact-Us
+title: New Page
 ---
-G﻿et in touch
+Test new page